ShdwBrngr/YouTube-and-Spotify-Data-Analysis/README.md

     -  Hour, day of the week, month, and year
 - Visualizes:
     - Top artists, songs, albums
-    - Hourly and weekly listening behaviors
+    - Hourly and monthly listening behaviors
 - Structures data for relational database:
     - streams, artists, albums, and songs